Anomalous Diffusion in the Square Soft Lorentz Gas: Theoretical predictions

 In previous studies~\cite{Klages_book,machta_zwanzig,klages2000,Dettmann_2014,Klages2002,GilSan09,GNS11,CGLS14,CGLS15}, numerous analytical approximations have been brought into play to compute the diffusion coefficient $D$ in the conventional Lorentz gas.
 In many of these predictions, random walks together with diffusive processes are reviewed to obtain $D$ as a function of the density of the Lorentz gas scatterers.

 Following the reasoning behind the MZ approximation~\cite{machta_zwanzig}, we associate the diffusion with random hopping between adjacent unit cells.
-Assuming uniformly distributed phase space per unit time, the mean residence time $\tau$ within a unit cell is approximately
+By the phase space argument, the mean residence time $\tau$ within a unit cell is approximately

 where $\Omega$ is the total allowed phase space volume within the unit cell -- henceforth called a ``trap'' -- and $\omega$ is the outwards phase space flux from the trap.
 Thus, integrating over both velocity and position spaces yields